Difference Between Geometric Mean vs Arithmetic Mean

 This means the annualized return on the portfolio had been negative at 13.40%.
 The investment position after two years is as below:

-Therefore, the Geometric mean shows the true picture of investment that there is a loss in investment with an annualized negative return of -13.40%.
+Therefore, the Geometric mean shows the true picture of investment: there is a loss in investment with an annualized negative return of -13.40%.
 Since the return in each year impacts the absolute return in the next year, a geometric mean is a better way to calculate the annualized return on investment.

-Head to Head Comparison between Geometric Mean vs Arithmetic Mean (Infographics)
+Head To Head Comparison Between Geometric Mean vs Arithmetic Mean (Infographics)

 Below is the top 8 difference between Geometric Mean vs Arithmetic Mean:

-Key Differences between Geometric Mean vs Arithmetic Mean
+Key Differences Between Geometric Mean vs Arithmetic Mean

 Let us discuss some of the major differences between Geometric Mean vs Arithmetic Mean:

 - The geometric mean is the correct way to calculate the return on investment for a specific time period Since the returns on investment for a portfolio over the years are interdependent.
-However, the Arithmetic mean is better suited in the situation wherein variables being used for calculation are not dependent on each other.
+However, the Arithmetic mean is better suited in the situation wherein variables used for calculation are not dependent on each other.

 - The Arithmetic mean of two numbers is always higher than the Geometric mean of the same numbers.